zakgrin/Deploy_ML_Model/README.md

 # Deploy a ML Model

 ## Introduction
-This project is an example for deploying ML models in Python3 with Docker containers.
+This project is an example for deploying ML models in Python3 with Docker containers including unit testing.
 This README file explains the project with a tutorial that should help the reader to learn how to deploy ML models in the cloud.

 For now, the selected ML model is deployed in Google Cloud Platform (GCP).
 However, in future, other cloud platforms will be included such as Microsoft Azure and Amazon web services (AWS).